-A study conducted by Prendergast and Wong shows that the first motive that encourages parents to buy luxury brands for their infants is the good quality and design offered by luxury brands.
-These parents tend to be materialistic people, who value luxurious items and find that purchasing luxury brands is a way of happiness and life satisfaction (Prendergast and Wong,2003)
+A study by Prendergast and Wong shows that the first motive for parents to buy luxury brands for their infants is the good quality design offered by luxury brands.
+These parents tend to be materialistic people who value luxurious items and find that purchasing luxury brands is a way of happiness and life satisfaction (Prendergast and Wong,2003)

-Another study conducted by Paula Rodrigues and Paula Costa investigated the behavior of luxury brand buying consumers, considering that the luxury brands involve strong consumer emotion.
-It showed that a product today goes beyond the specifications and features are sought for experiences, sensations, and pleasures.
-It is an emotional consumption, which alters the notion of luxury.
-It is considered, luxury brands, that consumers are willing to buy if these brands show coherence, prestige, distinctiveness, and attractiveness.
+Another study by Paula Rodrigues and Paula Costa investigated the behaviour of luxury brand-buying consumers, considering that luxury brands involve strong consumer emotions.
+It showed that a product today goes beyond the specifications, and features are sought for experiences, sensations, and pleasures.
+It is an emotional consumption which alters the notion of luxury.
+It is considered a luxury brand that consumers are willing to buy if the brands show coherence, prestige, distinctiveness, and attractiveness.

-Kapferer et al, (2017) assert that the BLI scale is implemented for all types of luxury brands, irrespective of the brand catering to adults' clothing or other products, or kids’ clothing or other products.
-Conejo and Cunningham, (2016) are of the view that recently a trend has been witnessed in kids’ fashion which is that numerous brands have started to cater specifically to kids’ clothing and their other needs.
-Numerous brands are of the view that there has been a significant rise in birth rate recently, which only means that there would be a need for baby clothes and other baby products.
-Therefore, focusing on becoming a kids’ brand is the prime approach to take to attain a profit.
+Kapferer et al. (2017) assert that the BLI scale is implemented for all types of luxury brands, irrespective of whether the brand caters to adults' clothing, other products, kids' clothing, or other products.
+Conejo and Cunningham (2016) believe that recently a trend has been witnessed in kids' fashion: numerous brands have started to cater specifically to kids' clothing and their other needs.
+Multiple brands believe there has been a significant rise in the birth rate recently, which only means there would be an increased need for baby clothes and other baby products.
+Therefore, focusing on becoming a kids' brand is the prime approach to attain a profit.

 The BLI scale comes into play in this aspect as well.
-New mothers are usually more focused on having the best quality of products for their kids.
-Kapferer, (2017) states that many of the new mothers are usually young, which means their thinking is to purchase kids’ products from a brand that is considered to be high-luxury as per the BLI scale.
-For many of this specific target consumer, low-luxury brands are not an option to even consider purchasing products for their kids.
+New mothers usually focus on having the best quality products for their kids.
+Kapferer (2017) states that many new mothers are usually young, so they prefer to purchase kids' products from a high-luxury brand per the BLI scale.
+For many of these specific target consumers, low-luxury brands are not an option to even consider purchasing products for their kids.

-Mothers are key influencers in luxury retailing contexts and studying and investigating the motives behind mothers’ behavior when shopping for luxury brands for their children is a key factor in this study (Christel de Lassus and Virginie Silhouette-Dercourt).
-Mothers manage discrepancies between their “real” and “idealized” selves as well as the pushes and pulls of being a mother and a woman.
-In this case, mothers were trying to manage the contradictions between their “real” and “idealized” personalities as well as the pushes and pulls of being a mother and a woman.
-These findings lead the author to question how luxury stores and retailers can adapt to satisfy mothers’ identity quest.
+Mothers are vital influencers in luxury retailing contexts.
+Studying and investigating the motives behind mothers' behaviour when shopping for luxury brands for their children is a critical factor in this study (Christel de Lassus and Virginie Silhouette-Dercourt).
+In this case, mothers were trying to manage the contradictions between their "real" and "idealized" personalities and the pushes and pulls of being a mother and a woman.
+These findings lead the author to question how luxury stores and retailers can adapt to satisfy mothers' identity quest.

-In this research paper, both secondary data and primary are going to be utilized.
-Secondary data is going to be obtained from relevant literature, online journals, articles, blogs, and other electronic sources.
-The primary data are going to be collected by a combination of quantitative and qualitative approaches.
-Qualitative data is going to be collected through interviews with luxury consumers (worker mothers & household mothers) and also people working in a luxury fashion environment; quantitative data is going to be collected through an online survey, designed on the platform provided by the website surveymonkey.com
+In this research paper, both secondary and primary data will be utilized.
+Secondary data will be obtained from relevant literature, online journals, articles, blogs, and other electronic sources.
+The primary data will be collected using quantitative and qualitative approaches.
+Qualitative data will be collected through interviews with luxury consumers (worker mothers & household mothers) and people working in a luxury fashion environment.
+On the contrary, quantitative data will be collected through an online survey designed on the platform provided by surveymonkey.com.

-H1: Matching luxury brands with my baby is cool and I do it for the sake of taking pictures.
+- H1: Matching luxury brands with my baby is excellent, and I do it for taking pictures.